 The number of panels is scaled up to accommodate your energy requirements, subject to planning approval and grid capacity.

 Commonly used for heating water and swimming pools, Solar thermal systems typically use unglazed flat plates, mirrors or lenses for solar energy collection.

-Often mounted on a pitched roof, they can also be flat roof and ground mounted too.
+Often mounted on a pitched roof, they can also be a flat roof and ground-mounted too.
 Solar thermal systems can be scaled up to suit the application, from small domestic properties to large commercial applications.